Women's Experiences and Baby Brain (WOMBS) Study

 PaNDA STUDY: Preschool, NeuroDevelopment, and Adjustment

-The PANDA study examines how early life events and family environments influence child brain and behavioral development.
+The Preschool, Neurodevelopment, and Adjustment (PANDA) study examines how early life events and family environments influence child brain and behavioral development.
 Families with preschool age children are invited to participate in this study.
 During sessions, children play games and complete other activities that measure emotional and behavioral regulation.
 During some of the activities, we record brain activity with safe, child friendly instruments (EEG or fNIRS).
-Next, parents and children come to CAMRI, our neuroimaging facility at the Houston Medical Center.
+Next, parents and children come to CAMRI, our neuro-imaging facility at the Houston Medical Center.
 Children lie in an MRI scanner for around 30 minutes and watch movies while we “take a picture” of their brain.
-We hope to learn more about how early experiences shape aspects of neurdevelopment that influence emotional, and cognitive development.
+We hope to learn more about how early experiences shape aspects of neurodevelopment that influence emotional, and cognitive development.
 This project was supported by funding from the UH Division of Research, awarded to Dr. Bick.